kike-canaries/canairio_firmware/README.md

 <a href="https://play.google.com/store/apps/details?id=hpsaturn.pollutionreporter" target="_blank"><img src="https://raw.githubusercontent.com/kike-canaries/android-hpma115s0/master/assets/googleplay/gplayicon.png" align="left" width="128" ></a>

-Citizen science project with mobile and fixed sensors for measuring air quality (PM 2.5 or CO2) using low-cost sensors and smartphones.
-Built with a `ESP32` module board interfaced with an [CanAirIO Android client app](https://github.com/kike-canaries/canairio_android).
+A citizen science project that employs both mobile and fixed sensors to measure air quality (PM 2.5 or CO2) and environmental variables.
+This is achieved using low-cost sensors and smartphones.
+The project is built around an ESP32 module board integrated with the [CanAirIO Android client app](https://github.com/kike-canaries/canairio_android).

 <table>
 	<tr>